NeonWilderness/twoday/docs/images.md

-topic? | string | name of a new photo album width? | string | target width (used if resizeto !== 'no') height? | string | target height (used if resizeto !== 'no')
+topic? | string | name of a new photo album width? | string | target width (used if resizeto !== 'no') height? | string | target height (used if resizeto !== 'no') layout? | string | an existing layout name of this alias

 - requires: successful login
 - returns: tImageID string (alias)